A Utah and Arizona Road Trip Full of Sites and Beauty

-That friend, Jeremy, brought his Passport to the National Parks and showed me the nearly 70 stamps he had collected from different national parks, forests and memorials.
+That friend, Jeremy, brought his Passport to the National Parks and showed me the nearly 70 stamps he had collected from different national parks, forests, and memorials.

-First Stamp on a Perfect Day: Zion National Park (Kolob Canyons)
+First Stop: Zion National Park

 Now a trip to Zion National Park could be – should be – at least one full day.
-But I had time for only a quick stop, so that same friend who showed off his Passport gave me a tip for going to Zion and skipping the crowds.
+But I had time for only a quick stop, so that same friend who showed off his National Park Passport gave me a tip for going to Zion and skipping the crowds.

 The secret, he told me, is Kolob Canyons.
 You see, the main Zion National Park Visitor Center is off of Utah State Route 9 near the town of Springdale.
 It’s so popular that the parking lot fills up early in the morning and visitors are advised to park in Springdale and take the free shuttle into the park.